doristef/SemesterProject2/README.md

 ## Semester Project 2

-This is my semester project for semester three in Frontend-Development at Noroff - School of Technology and Digital Media.
+This is my project for semester three in Frontend-Development at Noroff - School of Technology and Digital Media.

 ### Live